 People most often get infected by eating or drinking food or water that contains the bacteria.
 The most commonly contaminated foods are raw poultry, fresh produce, and unpasteurized milk.

 A person can also be infected by close contact with infected people or animals.

-The infection almost always goes away on its own and does not need to be treated with antibiotics.
-Severe symptoms may respond to treatment with antibiotics such as ciprofloxacin and azithromycin.
+The infection almost always goes away on its own, and often does not need to be treated with antibiotics.
+Severe symptoms may improve with antibiotics.

 The goal is to make you feel better and avoid dehydration.
-Dehydration means your body does not have as much water and fluids as it should.
+Dehydration is a loss of water and other fluids in the body.

 These things may help you feel better if you have diarrhea:

 Most people recover in 5 to 8 days.

 When a person's immune system does not work well, the Campylobacter infection may spread to the heart or brain.

 Learning how to prevent food poisoning can reduce the risk for this infection.

 Allos BM.
 Campylobacter infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 303.